 Stymphalia is also a significant location in Greek mythology, as a legend says that Heracles slayed the Stymphalian birds there as part of his twelve labors.

-Featuring a large aquarium with native fish, digital models of the lake and wildlife habitats, the Environmental Museum of Stymphalia helps bring awareness to the delicate ecosystem of the wetlands, and shows how nature and mankind are inextricably connected.
+Featuring a large aquarium with native fish, digital models of the lake and wildlife habitats, the Environment Museum of Stymphalia helps bring awareness to the delicate ecosystem of the wetlands and portrays the inextricable connection of nature and mankind.

 Museum of Marble Crafts in Tinos

-The permanent exhibition, which describes the intricate meshing of tools and techniques used in working marble in a detailed and live manner, puts an emphasis on the pre- and proto- industrial Tinos, the most important center of marble crafts in Modern Greece.
+The permanent exhibition, which describes the intricate meshing of tools and techniques used in working marble in a detailed and live manner, places an emphasis on the pre- and proto-industrial Tinos, the most important center of marble crafts in Modern Greece.

-In parallel, it highlights the social and economic context that the local workshops evolved in.
+In parallel, it highlights the social and economic context in which the local workshops evolved.

 The Chios Mastic Museum